jboss-developer/jboss-eap-quickstarts/wsat-simple/README.md

 ### Test the OpenShift Application

 Now you will start to tail the log files of the server.
-To do this run the following command, remembering to replace the application name and login id.
+To do this run the following command.

         rhc tail wsatsimple